Alachisoft/NCache-Wrapper-For-AppFabric/README.md

   In your AppFabric application, download the **Alachisoft.NCache.SDK** NuGet package with the **same version used to build the AppFabric wrapper library in step 2**.
 This will include the NCache Enterprise SDK library together with all the dependent NuGet packages needed by the AppFabric wrapper binaries.
 Also included will be the [**client.ncconf**](https://www.alachisoft.com/resources/docs/ncache/admin-guide/client-config.html) and [**config.ncconf**](https://www.alachisoft.com/resources/docs/ncache/admin-guide/config-ncconf.html) files.

-  The **config.ncconf** file is used to configure a [local in-process NCache server](https://www.alachisoft.com/resources/docs/ncache/admin-guide/local-cache.html) that can be used to test your application without have to install NCache.
+  The project **config.ncconf** file is used to configure a [local in-process NCache server](https://www.alachisoft.com/resources/docs/ncache/admin-guide/local-cache.html) that can be used to test your application without have to install NCache.
 For out-of-process local caches and clustered caches, the **config.ncconf** files used in the cache servers of your cache cluster will reside in the **%NCHOME%/Config** folder of each of the servers.
 Here **%NCHOME%** refers to the NCache installation directory e.g. **C:\Program Files\NCache**.

 - **STEP 4:**